petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 Here's the command for Azure PowerShell.

 > [!NOTE]
-> For PowerShell, you need to install the [VM Image Builder PowerShell modules](../windows/image-builder-powershell.md#prerequisites).
+> For Azure PowerShell, you need to install the [VM Image Builder PowerShell modules](../windows/image-builder-powershell.md#prerequisites).

 ```azurepowershell-interactive
 Get-AzImageBuilderTemplate -ImageTemplateName  <imageTemplateName> -ResourceGroupName <imageTemplateResourceGroup> | Select-Object ProvisioningState, ProvisioningErrorMessage
 ```

-> [!IMPORTANT]
-> API version 2021-10-01 introduces a change to the error schema that will be part of every future API release.
-If you have any Azure VM Image Builder automations, be aware of the [new error output](#error-output-for-version-2021-10-01-and-later) when you switch to API version 2021-10-01 or later.
->
-> We recommend, after you switch to the latest API version, that you don't revert to an earlier version.
-If you revert, you'll have to change your automation again to produce the earlier error schema.
-We don't anticipate that the error schema will change again in future releases.

 Here's the error output for version 2020-02-14 and earlier: